Enterprise Data Center

 Our approach to the execution of the data center build-out and relocation featured implementation of the new facility without any disruption to the ongoing operation of the building or data center.

-The new mechanical Infrastructure was placed on the roof and hidden on all sides behind new walls constructed to look like a floor.
-Data Center cooling system consisted of a 2N air-cooled chilled water plant with economizers, variable primary pumps, and a looped piping configuration.
+The new mechanical Infrastructure was placed on the roof and hidden on all sides behind new walls constructed to look like a typical floor.
+Data Center cooling system consisted of a 2N air-cooled chilled water plant with economizers, variable primary pumps, and a looped piping configuration with sectional valves.
 Interior CRAH units were designed for N+2 redundancy with a raised floor plenum supply and ceiling plenum return configuration for load density and containment flexibility.
 Data Center pressurization is maintained by 100% conditioned outside air system with HEPA filtration.
-Humidification maintained by adiabatic humidifiers for energy efficiency.
+Humidification is maintained by adiabatic humidifiers for energy efficiency.
 Fuel system consists of 2N tanks and transfer systems to maintain 72 hours of generator power.

 The electrical system upgrade included installation of two (2) new electrical services.
 In the event of a single utility feeder failure, the facility can continue to be provided with utility power without relying on backup generators.
 Two (2) new generators in a 2N redundant configuration were also installed for additional backup.
 New UPS modules were installed in a 2N distributed redundant configuration along with UPS output switchboard.
 This provides the ability to perform momentary overlapping transfers from one side of the UPS system to another (A to B or B to A) without disruption in service.
 New load banks were installed to facilitate generator and UPS testing.
 Power distribution for mechanical equipment was installed to match mechanical redundancy.